RosettaCommons/documentation/GALigandDock-Preprocessing.md

 run partial charge calculation through mol2genparams.py in stage3 below, although it is still unstable and for now we recommend running external softwares listed below.

 #### Using UCSF chimera
-- open UCSF chimera (download it if you don't have it; its free)
+- open UCSF chimera (download if you don't have it; its free)
 - tools -> Add Charges -> Switch "other residues" to "AM1-BCC" -> click OK -> assign proper Net charge -> OK

 #### Using Antechamber from AMBERTOOLS